ilias404/HTB-Sherlocks/Phantom-Check/README.md

 The investigation of the PowerShell operational logs revealed that the threat actor used multiple techniques to identify whether the system was running in a virtualized environment.
 The activity included querying the `Win32_ComputerSystem` WMI class for manufacturer and model information, retrieving thermal-zone information through `MSAcpi_ThermalZoneTemperature`, and executing the `Check-VM` PowerShell function.

-The script also queried `HKLM:\SYSTEM\ControlSet001\Services` to identify virtualization-related services and checked for VirtualBox-specific processes such as `vboxservice.exe` and `vboxtray.exe`.
-Finally, the script identified **Hyper-V** and **VMware** as virtualization platforms.

 Overall, the evidence demonstrates that the threat actor implemented several **anti-virtualization techniques** to fingerprint the environment and potentially avoid execution in sandboxed or analysis environments.